John Jacob Abel: Early life and education

-John Jacob Abel was born in 1857 to George M. and Mary (Becker) Abel near Cleveland, Ohio.
+John Jacob Abel was born in 1857 near Cleveland, Ohio, to German immigrants George M. and Mary (Becker) Abel.
 He earned his Ph.B.
 (Bachelor of Philosophy) from the University of Michigan where he studied under Henry Sewall in 1883.
 But, during this time he took several years off to serve as a principal of the high school in La Porte, Indiana.
 There he taught many subjects ranging from chemistry and physics to Latin.
 He then went to Johns Hopkins University, where he studied under Henry Newell Martin, a cardiac physiologist and professor of biology.
 He then left for Europe, starting in Leipzig studying medical sciences, then traveling to Strasbourg where he was about to receive his Ph.D., but instead decided to receive an M.D. in 1888 from the University of Strasbourg.

 After his doctorate, Abel worked mostly in clinical studies and took clinical courses, focusing on biochemistry and pharmacology.
 He traveled around Europe, mostly in Germany and central Europe, conducting research in biochemistry.
 During this time, Abel had a number of mentors that inspired his work and exposed him to a number of disciplines that eventually prompted him to work in biochemistry and pharmacology.
 Starting in 1884, Abel worked with doctors Ludwig von Frey in physiology and histology, Rudolf Boehm in pharmacology, Adolph Strümpell in pathology, and Johannes Wislicenus in organic and inorganic chemistry.
 All of this work was done in Leipzig until 1886, until Abel moved on to Strasbourg, where he again worked in various fields: internal medicine with Adolph Kussmaul, and Friedrich Daniel von Recklinghausen in infectious disease and pathology.
 Eventually, Abel moved back to Strasbourg where he worked more with Oswald Schmiedeberg among others.
 Schmeidberg, however, sparked his interest in pharmacological research.
 Lastly, he worked in a biochemical laboratory in Berne, where he met one Arthur Robertson Cushny, who eventually worked with him at Michigan.